Kaitwonda/A-Core-Project/README.md

-# 🧠 Core-Project: Exploring the Emergence of Symbolic Cognition in AI
+# 🧠 Core-Project: Exploring the Emergence of Symbolic Cognition

 ## 🌟 Introduction